A shelved Sinéad O’Connor concert preview from a decade ago celebrates the late Irish artist.

 As a music writer, I’ve interviewed hundreds of musicians throughout the years, and many, especially the big-time rockers, phone it in with stock answers that sound like a robot on autopilot engineered them.
 Usually, every media outlet publishes what might as well be a press release from a record label.

-Then there are the rarities.
-Those artists who aren’t simply puppets on the other end of the phone or computer screen waiting for their management to chime in with a “two-minute warning.”
-O’Connor was one of the few gems who made me feel like I was speaking to a human being, who didn’t seem like she was trying to get off the phone with me during any break in conversation.
-And she sure as hell didn’t have anyone monitoring what she was saying—or she did, but just didn’t give a shit.
+Then there are the rarities: Those artists who aren’t simply puppets on the other end of the phone or computer screen waiting for their management to chime in with a “two-minute warning.”
+O’Connor was one of the gems who made me feel like I was speaking to a human being.

-O’Connor called me “Adam Joseph.”
-Yes, that’s my name, but folks usually don’t include my last name every time they address me.
-“Adam Joseph,” she’d say in a charming Irish accent.
-“How are you, Adam Joseph?”

 When I asked her why the tour was called “The American Kindness Tour,” she responded quickly: “I was asked to think of a name for [the tour], and that was the name I thought of because, in my experience, American people are very kind,” O’Connor explained in a tone that said, “You know I’m kidding, right?”